- November 11, 2020

 "The Last Element: Looking For Tomorrow" is an arcade racing game set in a futuristic Cyberpunk city with soaring architectural styles and flying vehicles.
 Players can compete in high-speed races across five detailed locations, with the goal of reaching the top of global driver rankings.
 The game offers unique gameplay mechanics, allowing players to overtake opponents not only on the sides but also from below or above.
 Prepare to experience races without boundaries in this immersive world of the future.

-- The game features an atmospheric cyberpunk setting with good graphics and a nice soundtrack, making it visually appealing.
+- Atmospheric sci-fi setting with good graphics and a nice soundtrack, making it visually appealing.

 “Atmospheric sci-fi race with a nice soundtrack and visuals.”